CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

         - Third Party Authentication: Facebook, Twitter, and Google all provide mature OAuth APIs, which can be used to let users log into your website using their existing accounts on those systems.
 This saves you as an application developer from rolling your own authentication, and assures your users that their passwords are only stored in a single location.

 #### What is XSS?
 How to protect an application against it?
+    Cross-site scripting (XSS) is a security exploit which allows an attacker to inject into a website malicious client-side code.
+This code is executed by the victims and lets the attackers bypass access controls and impersonate users.
+The user's browser cannot detect the malicious script is untrustworthy, and so gives it access to any cookies, session tokens, or other sensitive site-specific information, or lets the malicious script rewrite the HTML content.
+Cross-site scripting attacks usually occur when 1) data enters a Web app through an untrusted source (most often a Web request) or 2) dynamic content is sent to a Web user without being validated for malicious content.
+The malicious content often includes JavaScript, but sometimes HTML, Flash, or any other code the browser can execute.
+The variety of attacks based on XSS is almost limitless, but they commonly include transmitting private data like cookies or other session information to the attacker, redirecting the victim to a webpage controlled by the attacker, or performing other malicious operations on the user's machine under the guise of the vulnerable site.
+XSS attacks can be put into three categories: stored (also called persistent), reflected (also called non-persistent), or DOM-based.

+    How to protect yourself from XSS attacks?
+    - Sanitize Data: it is simple to remove all values ​​from what is submitted and which are not of the desired type.
+    - Validate the data: Validation is about making sure a value matches your expectation.
+Typically, you enable the user to resubmit the request once validation fails.
+    - Escape the filters: script, alert, escaping invalid characters
+    - X-XSS-Protection header: The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.
+    - Content-Security-Policy: The HTTP Content-Security-Policy response header allows web site administrators to control resources the user agent is allowed to load for a given page.
+With a few exceptions, policies mostly involve specifying server origins and script endpoints.
+This helps guard against cross-site scripting attacks (XSS).
+For example, it disables the use of inline JavaScript ('unsafe-inline').
 #### How to properly store passwords?
     The best way to protect passwords is to employ salted password hashing.
 Hash algorithms are one way functions.
 They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
 Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
 DO NOT use: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.